Alecaddd/aSlider/README.md

 ### IE support

-Sorry, obsolete browser like IE 6,7 and 8 are not supported
+Sorry, obsolete browsers like IE 6,7 and 8 are not supported

 #### Help